 (L) Goods and services.

-(1) "Transportation" means travel costs which consumers incur for themselves and their personal care assistants or escorts because of participation in another IL service.
-Neither an RSC employee nor someone retained by RSC (other than public and private transportation companies) shall transport a consumer unless he or she has signed a waiver of liability such as that found on the "RSC-0008 or RSC-0009 (Spanish) Consent to Release Information; Waiver of Liability" form.
+(1) "Transportation" means travel costs which eligible individuals incur for themselves and their personal care assistants or escorts because of participation in another IL service.
+Neither an OOD employee nor someone retained by OOD (other than public and private transportation companies) shall transport an eligible individual.

-(M) RSC shall close a consumer's case for reasons that include, but are not limited to, the following:
+(M) OOD shall close an eligible individual's case for reasons that include, but are not limited to, the following:

-(1) The consumer has reached the goals recorded on the IL plan;
+(1) The eligible individual has reached the goals recorded on the IL plan;

-(2) The consumer has been referred to VR;
+(2) The eligible individual has been referred to VR;

-(3) The consumer has been referred to another agency for services;
+(3) The eligible individual has been referred to another agency for services;

-(4) The consumer is no longer interested in services;
+(4) The eligible individual is no longer interested in services;

-(5) The consumer has moved to another area;
+(5) The eligible individual has moved to another area;

-(P) This rule is designed to implement "title IV of the Workforce Investment Act," which contains the 1998 amendments to "The Rehabilitation Act of 1973."
+(P) This rule is designed to implement "title IV of the Workforce Innovation and Opportunity Act (WIOA)," which contains the 2014 amendments to "The Rehabilitation Act of 1973."